Guide to buying a bike

-- For commuting, look at bikes that are rigid (without suspension) such as a hybrid or relaxed and comfortable like a city / Dutch bike.
+- For commuting, look at bikes that are rigid (without suspension), such as a hybrid or relaxed and comfortable like a city or Dutch bike.
 Consider a folding bike if you need to store it easily or take mixed modes of transport.
 These bikes offer you the best efficiency for regular commuting on tarmac.

 - For road cycling, seek a road bike, which is lighter and built for speed and performance.
 Road bikes will have a range of gears for hilly routes.

-- For off road cycling, it’s a mountain bike (MTB) that you will need.
-Strong, robust and with chunky tyres they are suitable for multiple terrains, including forest trails and single track.
+- For off road cycling, look for a mountain bike (MTB).
+Strong, robust and with chunky tyres they are suitable for multiple terrains, including forest trails and single tracks.

 Setting yourself a rough budget (and don’t be afraid to repeat it to yourself so it sticks!) is useful to have in mind when purchasing a new or a used bike.
 It can be easy to get carried away with a bike purchase, but you shouldn’t need to re-mortgage your house to buy a bike.
 Good quality modern hybrids, recommended for cycling in the city, can be bought for about £400.
-If you are looking at the used market, then you can halve this price.
+Used bikes are around half of this price.

-It is also wise to build into your budget the cost of a few good quality, practical essentials, such as:
+It’s also a good idea to include the cost of a few good quality, practical essentials in your budget, such as:

-- Helmet – although use in the UK is not mandatory
+- A helmet – although use in the UK is not mandatory

 - Gloves – preferably wind and waterproof to keep your hands warm and dry when it is dreich

-- Lock – read our guide to safety and security for more information about buying and using an appropriate lock
+- A lock – read our guide to safety and security for more information about buying an appropriate lock

 Operating as charities, many of Glasgow’s cycling organisations sell refurbished bikes, built from bike donations.
 Built by qualified bike mechanics they will be condition checked before leaving the workshop for the shop floor.